akolchin/akolchin.github.io/README.md

 The only interesting and suitable by technical requirements data sources I have found so far are the ones provided by [GDELT Project](https://www.gdeltproject.org/).
 They have interesting content ("events" from all around the world), updated frequently (at least once a day or every 15 minutes - not sure yet), can be linked to the end-user location, social attributes, and interests.

+"_...
+The GDELT Project is the largest open-access database on human society in existence.
+Its archives contain nearly 400M latitude/longitude geographic coordinates spanning over 12,900 days, making it one of the largest open-access **spatio-temporal** datasets as well...._"

 They provide data in the form of [BigQuery datasets](https://cloudplatform.googleblog.com/2014/05/worlds-largest-event-dataset-now-publicly-available-in-google-bigquery.html) that allows to use it in my project with fewer efforts although it probably will not allow me to practice in streaming pipeline implementation.

 So, in the nearest days, I will dive deeper into exploring the content and formats of this data source.
 I will try to imagine what useful insights can get end-user (at least as me) from such content.
 I also need to understand in what status this project is now - it is still not clear fo me.